Catherine Fleming Bruce: Publications and culture work

 Her writings focus on culture and social justice.
 Published scholarship includes The Globalization-friendly global public sphere: contrasting paths to moral legitimacy and accountability, a chapter that appeared in the 2011 book, Public Sphere Reconsidered: Theories and Practices.

 Fleming Bruce's 1992 documentary, A Perfect Equality: Conflicts And Achievements of Historic Black Columbia, was broadcast on South Carolina Educational Television.
 The 90-minute documentary is divided into four parts, each covering an era of Black history between 1786 until 1990, and contains narration, archival photographs, and interviews.
 The State staff writer Pat Berman wrote that in the documentary, "[Fleming] Bruce focuses on what [black people] have achieved in Columbia and what strategies have been devised to deal with the racism that not only impedes progress but also denies the humanity of others".
 She also produced a guide to places in Richland County important to Black history that was described by The State in 1995 as a "ground-breaking guide to Columbia's black history".

-In 2014, Fleming Bruce organized a celebration of the filming of the Emmy-nominated television miniseries Chiefs, based on the New York Times best-selling Chiefs (novel) by Stuart Woods. in collaboration with local organizations.
-The Chester newspaper reprinted coverage of Woods' participation on the occasion of his death in 2022.
+In 2014, Fleming Bruce collaborated with local organizations to hold a Chester, South Carolina celebration of the filming of Emmy-nominated television miniseries Chiefs, based on the New York Times best-selling Chiefs (novel) by Stuart Woods.
+The Chester News and Reporter newspaper reprinted coverage of Woods' participation on the occasion of his death in 2022.

 Fleming Bruce is the author of The Sustainers: Being, Building and Doing Good through Activism in the Sacred Spaces of Civil Rights, Human Rights and Social Movements.
 She became the first African American to win the University of Mary Washington Center for Historic Preservation Book Prize in 2017.
 The book received significant attention in the field, and has amplified national scholarly and professional discussion on social justice, inclusion, diversity and anti-racism in the practice of preservation, by such groups as Urban Heritage, Sustainability, and Social Inclusion project of the Columbia Climate School Center for Sustainable Urban Development, as well as connections between preservation, activism and social justice.

 In 2021, an article by Fleming Bruce, "A Lion Tells Her Own Story: Civil Rights Buildings in South Carolina”, was published in C20: The Magazine of the Twentieth Century Society, a United Kingdom - based publication.

 On September 2, 2025, Fleming Bruce organized an observance of the 80th Anniversary of the End of World War II - dignitaries participating included WWII veterans, South Carolina State Representatives Lonnie Hosey and Doug Gilliam, chair of the House Military Caucus; South Carolina Senator Jeffrey R. Graham; Major General (Ret.)
 Todd B. McCaffrey, South Carolina Secretary of Veterans' Affairs; historian Vernon Burton, and preservationist Michael Bedenbaugh.
 Activities included wreath layings at the Columbia Peace Pole in the Congaree Vista and at monuments to the USS Columbia (CL-56), to victims of the Holocaust and the attack on Pearl Harbor and other World War II monuments at Memorial Park.